Harmonic tail pieces

-In continued experimentation with Harmonics and hunting for the sweet spot in instruments for rich and full sound, it has become evident that the straight line on regular tail pieces making the back stop from high to low equal is a problem.
+In continued experimentation with Harmonics and hunting for the sweet spot in instruments for rich and full sound, it has become evident that the straight line on regular tail pieces making the back stop (or after length; bridge to tail piece) from high to low equal is a problem.

 For a long time luthiers have looked at how the distances behind the bridge change and regulate sound.
 In practical applications there are a few things that are employed to try to find the right relationship inside the constraint of a straight line back stop.